 - Google Earth is a lot of fun to play with.
 Check out Lisa Louise Cooke and her Genealogical Gems website where she has lots of information to get you started.

-- The Outagamie County website has a wonderful Historic Maps collection to download, for Outagamie County.
+- The Outagamie County website has a wonderful Historic Maps collection to download for Outagamie County.
 This site includes the original map of Appleton, published in 1872 by John Stephens.
 The Wisconsin Historical Society has what looks like a beautifully scanned copy of this map that can be purchased.

 - Sanborn Fire Insurance Maps are available at the Library of Congress website.

 - The website for the city of Neenah now includes the 1884 Sanborn Fire Insurance Map for the city as an overlay onto todays map.
 Thank you Neenah!

 - Wisconsin Highway Maps dating back to 1916 are available at the State of Wisconsin Department of Transportation Website on the Official Wisconsin highway map page.
 The maps are available free for viewing and downloading.

 - Fox Valley Memory: A treasure trove of links and information.
 Here you will find the both a pdf and text version of The History of Outagamie County Wisconsin, published in 1911 by Thomas Ryan.